KingJA/LoadSir/README.md

 compile 'com.kingja.loadsir:loadsir:1.2.0'
 ```

-### Step 1:Config
+### Step 1: Config

 * ###### Global Config
-set config with singleton pattern, you can do it in your Application, so that you get get this unique LoadSir everywhere.
+Set config with singleton pattern, you can do it in your Application, so that you could get this unique LoadSir everywhere.
 ```java
 public class App extends Application {
     @Override